 A detailed Performance Management policy is in place and is regularly reviewed by Governors.
 Performance Management processes are robust in accordance with appropriate criteria, which are regularly communicated to all staff.

-The permanent leadership team consists of 1 Headteacher, 2 Senior AHTs and 3 AHTs .
-Governors appointed a DHT on 1st September 2022
+The permanent leadership team consists of 1 Headteacher, 1 Deputy Headteacher, 2 Senior AHTs and 3 AHTs.

 Performance Management and pay progression are based on the following principles: